mrknmc/ug4/ds/report.md

 ## $V(a) \leq V(b) \implies a \rightarrow b$

-# 2.2

-Liveness means that every request for critical section (CS) is eventually granted.

-When a process i wants to request access to CS, it will send a REQUEST message with their id and current timestamp to all processes and add the message to its own queue.
-Assuming all channels are FIFO and there are no failures in channels all processes will send a timestamped REPLY message and add the message received into its own queue.

----

-Process `i` decides to use the resource, it sends a `REQUEST` message, puts its own request into its queue and gets a `REPLY` message from every other process (no channel failures assumption).
-Now let's assume that process `i`'s request never gets satisfied.
-This means that its request never reaches the top of its queue (if it did, the request would get satisfied as per the algorithm).
-This is clearly impossible under the assumption that all accesses are _not indefinite_.
-This is because every time a process finishes accessing the resource it sends a `RELEASE` message to all other processes at which point those processes pop that process's request from their queue.
-This is guaranteed to happen due to the no process and channel failures assumption.

----

-Induction on the position of the request in the queue.
+# 2.2 Inductive proof on the position of the request in the queue

-Base case:
+## Base case

-Request is at the top of the queue => it gets satisfied.
+Request is at position 1 in the queue and thus the process can access the resource and satisfy the request.

+## Induction hypothesis

-Induction hypothesis: If our request eventually gets satisfied at position $k$, it also gets satisfied if we are at position $k + 1$.
+If our request eventually gets satisfied at position $k$, it also eventually gets satisfied at position $k + 1$.

+## Inductive step

 Our request is at position $k + 1$.
 Let the request at first position belong to process $i$ and let us call the request $R_i$.
-Since $R_i$ is at the first position in the queue, all the previous processes accessing the resource are finished with it, otherwise we would have their requests in our queue before $R_i$ (we can only remove a request once we receive a `RELEASE` message for it).
-There are three options:
+Since $R_i$ is at the first position in the queue, all the previous processes accessing the resource are finished with it, otherwise we would have their requests in our queue before $R_i$ (we add a request to the queue whenever we get a `REQUEST` message and remove it only once we receive a `RELEASE` message for it).
+Thus, there are three cases:

  1. Process $i$ is currently accessing the resource.
-Since we assume processes do not fail, this means that when it is done it will send us a `RELEASE` message and we will remove $R_i$ from our queue and our request will be in position $k$.
+Since we assume processes do not fail, this means that it will eventually finish accessing it and when it does it will send us a `RELEASE` message and $R_i$ will be removed from our queue and our request will be in position $k$.
- 2. Process `i` has finished accessing the resource but we have not yet received the `RELEASE` message.
+ 2. Process $i$ has already finished accessing the resource.
+This implies we have not yet received the `RELEASE` message.
 Channels do not fail so we will eventually receive the message and remove $R_i$ from our queue and our request will be in position $k$.
- 3. Process `i` has not started accessing the resource.
-This implies that $R_i$ is not at the top of the queue of process $i$.
-However, since we have shown that no other process can be accessing the resource at this time
+ 3. Process $i$ has not started accessing the resource.
+This implies $R_i$ is not yet at the top of the queue of process $i$ (otherwise it would just access the resource).
+However, since we have shown that no process with a request before $R_i$ can be accessing the resource this means that process $i$ just has not received the `RELEASE` message from the last process accessing the resource.
+Once it receives this message it will pop that process's request of its queue and start accessing the resource.
+Logic in case 1 can then be followed to show that our request will advance to position $k$.

 # 2.3